Zeta Ophiuchi: Bow shock

 ζ Ophiuchi is moving through space with a peculiar velocity of 30 km s^{−1}.
 Based upon the age and direction of motion of this star, it is a member of the Upper Scorpius sub-group of the Scorpius–Centaurus association of stars that share a common origin and space velocity.
 Such runaway stars may be ejected by dynamic interactions between three or four stars.
 However, in this case the star may be a former component of a binary star system in which the more massive primary was destroyed in a type II supernova explosion.
 It is possible that ζ Ophiuchi accreted mass from its companion before it was ejected.
 The pulsar PSR B1929+10 may be the leftover remnant of this supernova, as it too was ejected from the association with a velocity vector that fits the scenario.

 Due to the high space velocity of Zeta Ophiuchi, in combination with high intrinsic brightness and its current location in a dust-rich area of the galaxy, the star is creating a bow-shock in the direction of motion.
 This shock has been made visible via NASA's Wide-field Infrared Survey Explorer.
 The formation of this bow shock can be explained by a mass loss rate of about 1.1×10^−7 times the mass of the Sun per year, which equals the mass of the Sun every nine million years.

 Traditional names

-ζ Ophiuchi was a member of indigenous Arabic asterism al-Nasaq al-Yamānī, "the Southern Line" of al-Nasaqān "the Two Lines", along with α Serpentis (Unukalhai), δ Ser (Qin, Tsin), ε Ser (Ba, Pa), δ Ophiuchi (Yed Prior), ε Oph (Yed Posterior) and γ Oph (Tsung Ching).
+ζ Ophiuchi was a member of the indigenous Arabic asterism al-Nasaq al-Yamānī, "the Southern Line" of al-Nasaqān "the Two Lines", along with α Serpentis (Unukalhai), δ Ser (Qin), ε Ser (Ba), δ Ophiuchi (Yed Prior), ε Oph (Yed Posterior) and γ Oph (Bake-eo).
+It also shared the name Sabik with η Oph.